jamdotdev/sdk/README.md

 # The Jam SDK

 This is the Jam SDK!
-Supercharge your bugs and attach custom metadata onto every bug filed on your website!
+Supercharge your bug reports and attach custom metadata onto every bug filed on your website!

 ## Getting Started